upper level job

 Key Factors That Influence Mine Geologist II Salaries

 A Mine Geologist II's salary isn't a fixed number.
 It's shaped by several important factors.
-Below, we'll explore how your years of experience, geographic location, education and company size can directly affect your earning potential.
+Below, we'll explore how your years of experience, geographic location, education, and company size can directly affect your earning potential.

-How Experience Level Affects Mine Geologist II Salaries?
+How Experience Level Affects Mine Geologist Salaries?

 Experience is a primary driver of a Mine Geologist II's salary.
 As you build your skills and take on more complex tasks, your compensation generally increases.
 Here's how the average salary grows at different career stages:

-• Mid-Level (2-4 years): $69,485
+• Mine Geologist II (2-4 years): $68,837

-• Expert (over 8 years): $71,974
+• Expert Geologist (7-10 years): $131,059

 View as Table